You can challenge or make a representation to a Penalty Charge Notice (PCN) by using the button below.

 We will carefully consider the representation and respond to you, in writing, within 56 days.

-If your representation is accepted you will not be liable to pay the PCN.
+If your representation is accepted you will not be required to pay the PCN.

 If your representation is rejected you will have the opportunity to either pay the PCN or Appeal to the Independent Adjudicator at the Traffic Penalty Tribunal Service (TPT).
 You may only appeal to the Independent Adjudicator after you have received the Notice of Rejection of Representation.